 Homework (through Cengage/Mindtap/Aplia) assignments are designed as learning processes.
 In particular, those assignments in this course are mostly related to textbook reading and comprehension.
 So they are relatively easy.
 This is by design.
 There will be 11 assignments, and it is required that you complete them.
 I will only count the best 10 of them toward your grade.
-Those overall count for 15% of your letter grade.
+Those overall count for 12% of your letter grade.
 Assignments will be posted on the Cengage website.
 You will be notified about their availability and about their due dates within Canvas.
-Usually (but not always) they become available on Tuesday and are due the following Monday by 11:59pm.
-Once you submit your answer, you might consider printing the answers from the Mindtap web site for your own perusal.
-If you have any issues with how your problem set was graded, you should email me.
+Usually (but not always) they become available on Monday morning at 8am and are due the following Monday by 11:59pm.
 You can be up to 24 hours late on one assignment only.
 You must email me in this case within that 24 hours window and I will re-open the assignment for you.
 No other late assignments will be accepted.
+Being late does not mean receiving a second attempt for the same assignment: everyone receives just one attempt to work on Cengage assignments.
+Please do not work on a Cengage assignment if you want to ask and receive the late assignment token.
 You will receive a zero if you do not submit an assignment at the deadline and you have used the late assignment bonus already.
 Mindtap system will have strict deadlines embedded, and if you miss it there isn't anything that can be done.
 Please do plan ahead.
 Technical problems with your computer or your internet connection are not acceptable excuses either.
 You have several days to submit the homework: do not leave submission to the last hour of the last day that it is due.
-I will drop the lowest Cengage/Mindtap/Aplia assignment score.
-So if you miss one assignment for whatever reason, that counts as your lowest score and your letter grade will not be impacted.
+Since I will drop the lowest Cengage/Mindtap/Aplia assignment score, if you miss one assignment for whatever reason, that counts as your lowest score and your letter grade will not be impacted.
 If you miss more than one assignment, that will likely impact your letter grade.
 Feel free to study with other students and to discuss the material and assignments with your classmates and in fact you are encouraged to do so.
 However, the work you turn in should be your own.
 This is because working out problems/quizzes is an essential component to learning economics.
 Directly copying someone else's problem set or quizzes will be considered cheating.